dalequark/daleonai/_posts/2020-07-07-can-ai-make-you-a-better-athlete-using-machine-learning-to-analyze-tennis-serves-and-penalty-kicks.md

 ![](/images/right_elbow_angle.png)

 By aligning the height of my wrist and the angle of my elbow, I was able to determine the angle was around 120 degrees (not straight!).
-If JT hadn't told me what to look for, it would have nice for an app to catch that my arm angle was different from professionals and let me know.
+If JT hadn't told me what to look for, it would have been nice for an app to catch that my arm angle was different from professionals and let me know.

 I used the same formula to calculate the angles of my knees and shoulders.
 Again, check out more details in the notebook.